Shea Butter Benefits: The Ultimate Top 20 List For Skin, Hair, And More

-What is Shea Butter and Where Does it Come From?
+What Is Shea Butter And Where Does It Come From?

 Nowadays, most people would frown upon taking a milk and honey bath – too expensive and simply a waste of good milk.
-However, shea butter is readily available, quite affordable and very good for your skin, hair and even to eat!
-Essentially, it is a fat, extracted from the nut of the African shea tree (found most-commonly in West-African countries such as Mali, Senegal Nigeria, Gambia and Burkina Faso).
-The tree (as well as the butter) may also be referred to as karite’ or ori depending on the country you’re in or sourcing the butter from.
-The fruit of this tree contains a nut and this is where the oil/butter is extracted from.
+However, shea butter is readily available, quite affordable and very good for treating hair, skin, and eating!
+Essentially, it is a fat, extracted from the nut of shea trees in Africa (found most commonly in West Africa, including Mali, Senegal Nigeria, Gambia, and Burkina Faso).
+In Northern Ghana particularly, African shea butter is among the most highly valued local products.

 Is Shea Butter Comedogenic?

 Amazingly, shea butter has a comedogenic rating of 0.
 This means that it absolutely does not clog up your pores – the process that generally leads to the formation of blackheads!
 Moreover, it is totally suitable for skin-care use on any type of skin and makes for an amazing moisturizer.